emacsmirror/gptel-aibo/README.md

 so once a response is received, you can easily apply the suggestions with a single command (`gptel-aibo-apply-last-suggestions`, bound to `C-c !`).

+While you can chat with the LLM for complex tasks, when your context is clear enough, you can use the quick command `gptel-aibo-summon` to invoke the LLM to generate appropriate content right at your cursor position.
+If the newly inserted content has direct implications for the next few lines, the LLM will adjust them accordingly.
+If you accept these inputs, the LLM can even predict what comes next.
+At any point, you can press Enter to accept suggestions or Esc to dismiss them.

 The term *aibo*, meaning partner, is currently ambiguous—it could refer to gptel’s partner, or the user’s.